Best Affordable Places to Live in Alabama in 2025

 Photo credit: iStock/sshepard

 City slickers, nature lovers, and history buffs will find something to like in Tuskegee.
-You can enjoy all the town has to offer and stay on budget with the town’s affordable home prices.
+It’s anchored by the well-known university, which brings events to campus.
+You can enjoy all the town has to offer and stay on budget thanks to affordable home prices.

 Best Places to Live in Alabama Near the Water